Chart Color Schemes

 Nudgee has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of a particular area can significantly influenced by changes made to its local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified eight projects that are expected to impact this specific area.
-Notable among these are Little Eagle Nudgee, Railway Parade connection project - Nudgee, Nudgee Co-Living Project, and Poppy Nudgee Estate.
-The following list provides details on those projects deemed most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified eight projects likely to impact the area.
+Notable projects include Little Eagle Nudgee, Railway Parade connection project - Nudgee, Nudgee Co-Living Project, and Poppy Nudgee Estate.

 Professional plan users can use the search below to filter and access additional projects.